spessasus/sf2-rmidi-specification/README.md

 For general use, a bank offset of 0 is recommended as it allows bundling the soundfont and the MIDI without modification.

+## Embedded sound bank
+The RMI file may come with an embedded SF2 or DLS SoundFont, usually after the INFO chunk.
+This sound bank provides the exclusive sounds used within the MIDI sequence, temporarily replacing given MIDI program and bank numbers with the presets contained within the sound bank.

-## Bank Offset
+### Bank Offset
-The bank offset adjusts every bank in the soundfont, except for bank 128 by adding itself to the soundFont's `wBank` field.
+The bank offset adjusts every bank in the embedded sound bank **except for bank 128** by adding itself to every patch's `wBank` field.

 For example,
-if a preset named `Acoustic Piano 2` with program 0 and bank 1 exists within an RMIDI file which uses bank offset of 1, it should effectively be interpreted as program 0 and bank 2.
+- If a preset named `Acoustic Piano 2` with program 0 and bank 1 exists within an RMIDI file which uses bank offset of 1, it should effectively be interpreted as program 0 and bank 2.

-If a preset named `Standard Drum Kit` exists within the same file with program 0 and bank 128, the bank will remain 128.
+- If a preset named `Standard Drum Kit` exists within the same RMIDI file with program 0 and bank 128, the bank will remain 128.

-If the resulting value exceeds 128 or is smaller than 0, then it should be turned into 0.
+If the resulting bank number exceeds 127 (except for drum kits) or is smaller than 0, then it should be turned into 0.

-### Bank offset 0
-A bank offset of 0 has a few special characteristics:
-1. If the software has a main soundfont, presets in the embedded soundfont override the main presets.
-2. On drum channels, the bank is to be ignored for GM/GS MIDIs.
-For XG MIDIs, drum channels, bank 127 indicates a drum channel.
-3. If the selected bank has not been found, the channel should fall back to the first preset with the given program number of the embedded soundfont, rather than the main one.
-4. If the selected program has not been found, the channel should fall back to the main soundfont.
-If the software does not have a Main soundfont loaded, the channel should fall back to the first preset within the embedded soundfont.
-5. If the program has not been found within the main soundfont, the program should fall back to the first preset of the main soundfont.

-### Other bank offsets
-For the bank offset of X, the following rules apply:
-1. Every bank in the embedded SoundFont is incremented by X.
-2. For drums, the bank is X.
-For XG MIDIs drum behavior is **undefined**; the software might expect bank X or bank 127.
-Using a bank offset of 0 in that case is recommended and defined.
-3. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should fall back to the main sound bank and use it as normal.
-4. The system cannot be GM since the bank is ignored.
-GS or XG are valid.
-This requires sanitizing the MIDI and setting either GS or XG at the start.

-## Loop points
-As there are many implementations of loop points within various MIDI files and none of them are standardized, this section of the document describes the recommended loop point behavior for the SF2 RMIDI format:

-The software is NOT REQUIRED to support MIDI looping, but it is recommended.

-1. Loop points are optional.
-   If there are none, the file should be played normally.
-   If the software's loop mode is enabled, it should default to the first Note On as start point, and last note Off message as the end point.
-2. Loop points are defined using Controller Change messages within the embedded MIDI data.
-   These loop points apply to the entire file, regardless of the MIDI channel the messages are in.
-3. If loop points are present in the file, there must always be an even number of them (two points make one loop).
-   If that's not the case, all loop points must be rejected.
-4. Start loop point is defined using CC#116.
-   The controller value specifies the number of loops for this loop point pair.
-   A value of zero is equivalent to infinite.
-5. End loop point is defined using CC#117.
-The controller value is not used, but setting it to value of 127 is recommended.
-6. Overlapping (nesting) loops is ILLEGAL.
-If any nested loops are encountered, all loops within the file must be rejected.
-7. If a start loop point does not have a matching loop end point, all loop points in the file must be rejected.
-8. If any other non-standard type of loop point is detected within the file while the standardized loop points are present, the software must use the standardized loop points.

-If the software writing an RMIDI file has detected loop points in the original file, it should translate them to this standardized format.

 ## Player pseudo code
 Below is a simple JavaScript-like code for a Level 1 RMIDI-compatible player.

-Note: this code does not perform any checks and assumes that the file is valid and contains all three chunks.
+Note: this code does not perform any checks and assumes that the file is valid and contains all three chunks, for the sake of simplicity.
 ```js
 const file = open("song.rmi");
 // read RIFF